 The independent state legislature (ISL) theory is a right-wing constitutional theory about who has the power to set rules for federal elections.
-The theory interprets the word “legislature” in the U.S. Constitution to mean that state legislatures — and only state legislatures — can make laws regulating federal elections.
+The theory interprets the word “legislature” to mean that the state legislature — and only the state legislature — can make laws regulating federal elections.
 This differs from the standard interpretation, in which “legislature” means the state’s general lawmaking process, which includes the governor’s veto, citizen-led ballot measures and rulings of state courts.
-By excluding all other parts of the state government, the theory would allow state legislatures to set election rules and congressional maps unchecked — not by governors, state courts, the people or even state constitutions themselves.
+By excluding all other parts of the state government, the theory argues that state legislatures can set election rules and congressional maps unchecked — not by governors, the courts, the people or even state constitutions themselves.

 Why do we, at Democracy Docket, care about this fringe constitutional theory?
-Right before ending its 2021-2022 term, the U.S. Supreme Court agreed to hear a redistricting case out of North Carolina.
-This opens up review of this radical theory which, up until now, has been dismissed by the courts as such.
+Last year, the U.S. Supreme Court agreed to hear Moore v.
+Harper, a redistricting case out of North Carolina.
+This opened up review of the radical theory which, up until Moore v.
+Harper, had been dismissed by the courts as such.
 A fan favorite for former President Donald Trump’s campaign, this theory was advanced by his lawyers in multiple cases challenging the outcome of the 2020 election.

 from our desk